Ukraine’s leader warns war will cost Russia for generations

 “One of the largest metallurgical plants in Europe is actually being destroyed,” Denysenko said in televised remarks.

+Oleksiy Arestovych, an adviser to Zelenskyy, said the nearest forces that could assist Mariupol’s defenders were already engaged in battle against “the overwhelming force of the enemy” or at least 100 kilometers (60 miles) away — or both.

+“There is currently no military solution to Mariupol,” he said late Friday.
+“That is not only my opinion, that is the opinion of the military.”

-The Russian military reported Saturday that it has used its latest hypersonic missile for the first time in combat.
-A spokesman for the Russian Defense Ministry, Maj.
+The Russian military said Saturday that it has used its latest hypersonic missile for the first time in combat.
+Maj.
 Gen. Igor Konashenkov, said Kinzhal missiles destroyed an underground warehouse storing Ukrainian missiles and aviation ammunition in the western Ivano-Frankivsk region of Ukraine.

 Russia has said the Kinzhal, carried by MiG-31 fighter jets, has a range of up to 2,000 kilometers (about 1,250 miles) and flies at 10 times the speed of sound.

-A Ukrainian military official confirmed a Friday missile strike on a military warehouse in the Delyatyn settlement of the Ivano-Frankivsk region, but he told the Ukrainskaya Pravda newspaper Saturday that authorities have not yet verified the type of missile used.
+A Ukrainian military official confirmed a Friday missile strike on a military warehouse in the region but told a newspaper that authorities have not yet verified the type of missile used.

-Konashenkov said Russian forces also used the anti-ship Bastion missile system to strike Ukrainian military facilities near the Black Sea port of Odesa.
-Russia first used the weapon during its military campaign in Syria in 2016.

 Ukrainian and Russian officials agreed to establish 10 humanitarian corridors for bringing aid in and residents out — one from Mariupol and several around Kyiv and in the eastern Luhansk region, Ukrainian Deputy Prime Minister Iryna Vereshchuk said Saturday.